As you continue to discover more about using WordPress, you may occasionally come across the term blogroll.

 After …

-If you’ve used an earlier version of WordPress than v 3.5 and updated your installation, then the Links Manager would have been removed, unless you have previously used it.
+If you have had an earlier version than v.3.5 installed and updated your installation, then the Link Manager would have been removed, unless you’ve previously used it.

 How To Add A Link Section To WordPress